NAU-SuperGeeks/geeksurvey/README.md

 ### Prerequisites

-- Must have a machine with python3 and pip package manager
+- Must have a machine with git, python3, and pip

 ### Installing